jrem08/jrem08/README.md

 ## About Me:

 I am a Technical Professional in Software Programming and currently pursuing a degree in Computer Science and Software Development Technology.
 I specialize in software development, combining creativity and functionality to build effective digital solutions.
-I’m passionate about hacking, a discipline I integrate to create intelligent, modern, visually appealing, and results driven applications.
+I’m passionate about hacking, UX/UI design, and digital design disciplines I integrate to create intelligent, modern, visually appealing, and results driven applications.
 I am constantly learning and evolving to develop technology that makes a real impact.

 - 🎓 Professional technician in software programming
 - 📚 Computer Technologist and Software Development